 That’s when then-consort Queen Elizabeth (later the Queen Mother) became a style icon on a state visit to France by tackling an old problem in a fresh, new way.

 Most people don’t think of her as a style setter – the feathered hats and pastel dresses seemed out of date in her later years – but while she was never Duchess of Windsor chic, she definitely had her own unique style.

-The political climate was tense.
+In the spring of 1938, the political climate was tense.

 Everything was set.
 The meetings.
 The social events.

 Then, five days before they were supposed to leave, the queen’s mother – the Countess of Strathmore – passed away.

 The trip was postponed for three weeks as the court went into mourning.

 The beautiful new wardrobe of pastels and florals the queen was going to wear was now completely inappropriate.

 Because in those days, even though things were much more lax than they had been during the Victorian era, full mourning attire was still required.
 Black for the first few weeks for an immediate family member, then half-mourning with touches of gray and mauve after that.

 None of which was suitable for the occasion or for July in France.